humdrum-tools/humdrum-documentation/tool/thru/index.md

 >
 > `*>Czerny_edition[refrain] `

-The **thru** command outputs each section in the order specified in the expansion list.
+The <span class="tool">thru</span> command outputs each section in the order specified in the expansion list.
 If more than one expansion list is present in a file, then the desired *version* is indicated on the command line via the **-v** option.
 (See [EXAMPLES](#EXAMPLES).)